Assessment at Thriftwood School 7-14 years

 Learning Levels are linked to learning, throughout the curriculum, which enables pupil progress to be tracked in a data form.
 We also undertake Case Studies of individual pupils to track progress in the ‘softer’ targets, identifying barriers to learning and reflecting upon the impact that interventions have had to support pupil progress.

-In September, January and June teacher assessment using P levels / Learning Levels for Language/Literacy, Mathematics, PSD and Key skills are recorded and discussed with parents and where appropriate, with pupils.
+In September, January and June teacher assessment using P levels / Learning Levels for Language/Literacy, Mathematics, Fundamentals for the Future skills are recorded and discussed with parents and where appropriate, with pupils.

 In addition to the above, staff also employ a range of summative assessment;